Grandparents, siblings and significant others can sign a Parenting Plan or have their wishes included in a Parenting Plan.

 A Parenting Plan is:

-Nevertheless, a Parenting Plan can be used in Family Court proceedings as evidence of a parenting arrangement and can be provided to the Child Support Agency to support an application for a child support assessment.
+Whilst not enforceable, a Parenting Plan can be used in Family Court proceedings as evidence of a parenting arrangement and can be provided to the Child Support Agency to support an application for a child support assessment.

 Spend Time Arrangements